-In career exploration wheel programs, all instructors must carry CTE credentials.
-Schools can meet this requirement by having one instructor in place with the appropriate credential from a CTE area included in the wheel and utilizing CTE credentials in other fields for additional instructors teaching wheel courses.
 All CTE instructors must hold a credential with the following exception: The additional CTE credential is not required for teachers with teaching license endorsements in Agriculture, Business, Family Consumer Sciences, and Marketing who are teaching in those specific Program Approval areas.
 For Information Technology Program Approvals, the additional CTE credential is not required for teachers with teaching license endorsements in Instructional Technology.
+For Architecture and Construction Program Approvals, the additional CTE credential is not required for teachers with teaching license endorsements in Instructional Technology.
 For Architecture and Construction Program Approvals, the additional CTE credential is not required for teachers with teaching license endorsements in Technology Education.
 These teaching licenses have been added as sufficient demonstration of teacher qualifications in lieu of CTE credentials.